fcalabri/bmwg-ai-fabric-training-bench/draft-calabria-bmwg-ai-fabric-training-bench.md

 ### Normalization Basis

 Normalization in this document is achieved by reporting KPIs that are dimensionless or referenced to a rate observable at the Fabric DUT Boundary defined in {{TERMINOLOGY}}.
-It is not achieved by equalising fabric hardware between the systems being compared.
+It is not achieved by normalizing fabric hardware between the systems being compared.

 | KPI | Defined in | Normalizing denominator |
 |---|---|---|